FStarLang/FStar/doc/book/part1/part1_prop_assertions.rst

 Consider stating that ``factorial n`` always returns a positive number, when ``n:nat``.
-In the :ref:`previous section <Part1_ch1>` we learned that one way to this is to give ``factorial`` a type like so.
+In the :ref:`previous section <Part1_ch1>` we learned that one way to do this is to give ``factorial`` a type like so.

 .. code-block:: fstar